academe/SagePay-Integration/README.md

 ```

 The above example does not take into account how you would show the 3D Secure form in an iframe instead
 of inline.
-That is out of scope for this simple description, for now at least.
+That is out of scope for this simple description.
 Two main things need to be considered when using an iframe: 1) the above form must `target` the iframe
 by name; and 2) on return to the $termUrl, the page must break itself out of the iframe.
 That's the absolute
 essentials.